Mrtracker-new/BAR/README.md

    - Time-based expiration ensures files are automatically deleted after a specified period
    - Access count limits delete files after being viewed a set number of times
    - Deadman switch removes files that haven't been accessed within a defined timeframe
+   - Anti-brute force protection permanently deletes files after multiple failed password attempts
 3. **Device Scanning**: The advanced scanning engine can locate and validate .bar files across all connected devices
 4. **Secure Sharing**: Export encrypted files that maintain all security constraints when shared
 5. **Offline Security**: All security features function without internet connectivity
+6. **Blacklist Protection**: Files that have been securely deleted are added to a blacklist to prevent reimporting
+7. **Continuous Monitoring**: Background threads constantly check for security condition violations

 ---

 ## 📝 Best Practices

-- Use strong, unique passwords
+- Use strong, unique passwords with a mix of uppercase, lowercase, numbers, and special characters
-- Set appropriate security parameters based on sensitivity
+- Set appropriate security parameters based on sensitivity level of your data
-- Regularly back up non-sensitive data
-- Remember that destroyed files cannot be recovered
+- Regularly back up non-sensitive data (remember that securely deleted files CANNOT be recovered)
+- Be cautious with the deadman switch feature - files will be permanently deleted if not accessed within the specified period
-- Scan removable devices before importing files
+- Scan removable devices before importing files to ensure integrity
 - Check the logs in `~/.bar/logs` directory if you encounter any issues
+- Consider enabling hardware binding for critical files to prevent unauthorized access from different devices
+- Remember that after 3 failed password attempts, files will be permanently deleted as an anti-brute force measure
 - If you forget your password, your data cannot be recovered

 ---